What Should I Look For When Buying an Outdoor Heater

 Outdoor gas heaters are very popular and commonly used because of how inexpensive they are and how easy they are to set up and maintain.
 All you need to do is find a good location for the heater and connect it to a natural gas line.
 These gas heaters are odorless and make use of radiant heat to provide an easily controllable stream of warmth and are most effective when positioned in the center of your outdoor space.
 Some outdoor gas heaters even include a portable propane gas tank that makes the appliance more portable and can be moved across different locations.
 Outdoor gas heaters come in different forms and designs and you can choose the heater you want based on the type of outdoor space.

 A tabletop outdoor gas heater will be the best option for a smaller outdoor space while a standalone outdoor gas heater will complement a large space perfectly.
 A gas-powered fire pit is also available if you are a person that likes blending traditional and modern styles in your space.
 You can also install more than one outdoor heater if your space is extremely big or if the weather condition is too harsh.
-The downsides of an outdoor gas heater is the possible emission of fumes while active and the fact that it can take up more room than other heaters.
+The downsides of an outdoor gas heater are the possible emission of fumes while active and the fact that it can take up more room than other heaters.

 - Outdoor Electric Heaters

 Outdoor electric heaters typically require electricity to produce heat that will warm your outdoor space.
 These heaters make use of a heating bulb to generate radiant heat for controllable warmth and you can plug them almost anywhere because they are compatible with most standard residential outlets.
-It is very easy to use and maintain an electric heater with relatively low running cost.
+It is very easy to use and maintain an electric heater with relatively low running costs.
 A lot of people prefer outdoor electric heaters to outdoor gas heaters because of how aesthetic and unobtrusive they are and how effective they are in providing targeted warmth.

 Electric heaters mostly produce radiant heat provided by infrared technology which means that the warmth you get depends on your proximity to the heater.
 Another advantage of outdoor electric heaters is the lack of odor and fumes when active, making them suitable for enclosed spaces as well.
 They are also portable since you can unplug them from one outlet and connect them to another.
 There are different designs of outdoor electric heaters and they usually feature a heat strip design that allows you to mount them on the wall or ceiling with no hassle.
 The main disadvantage of an outdoor electric heater is its reliance on electricity and needs to be plugged in before it can work.